BrianEnigma/PotionsParty/Drinks/README.md

 ## Drink Recipes

-**NOTE -- we'll have to increase the recipes to all have the same amount of Gin / Vodka, etc. ..**
+As written, all recipes sharing the same ingredient also share the same quantity of that ingredient so that test tubes of that ingredient can be used interchangeably.

 **Wolfsbane Potion** (gorgeous pale green)
 "Unicorn Blood(ish)" from the HP Cocktails page